jonchang/tact/README.md

     docker run -it -v "$(pwd)":/workdir -w /workdir jonchang/tact tact_build_taxonomic_tree Carangaria.csv --output Carangaria.taxonomy.tre
     docker run -it -v "$(pwd)":/workdir -w /workdir jonchang/tact tact_add_taxa --backbone Carangaria.tre --taxonomy Carangaria.taxonomy.tre --output Carangaria.tacted

-Note that this will be much slower than the other options, especially on macOS.
+One benefit of using the Docker image is that it automatically uses PyPy3, which can speed up your TACT run, but might also be slower on macOS.
 Here's a screencast of what this looks like:

 [![asciicast](https://asciinema.org/a/347571.svg)](https://asciinema.org/a/347571)